 Individuals can also apply to import vehicles to Australia.
 The Department administers legislation setting out when an import approval may be issued.
-More information is available on the import options section of the website.
+More information is available on the Import Options and Eligibility Assessment pages.

-A Vehicle Import Approval is required before a road vehicle is shipped.
-The vehicle will not be released from the Australian Customs and Border Protection Service unless it has a Vehicle Import Approval.
+A Vehicle Import Approval is required to import a vehicle.
+The vehicle will not be released from the Department of Immigration and Border Protection unless it has a Vehicle Import Approval.
 All costs incurred in this process are the responsibility of the importer.

 It is important to note that these requirements relate to vehicles designed soley or principally for the transportation of people, animals or goods on public roads.
-For vehicles that are not designed for road use, import approvals are not required, however a positive assessment of this through the Vehicle Import application process will ensure the clearance of your vehicle by the Australian Customs and Border Protection Service.
+For vehicles that are not designed for road use, import approvals are not required, however a positive assessment of this through the Vehicle Import application process will ensure the clearance of your vehicle by the Department of Immigration and Border Protection.

 An application for a Vehicle Import Approval, with all necessary supporting documentation will generally be assessed by the Department within 20 working days of receipt (including payment of the lodgment fee).
-This is a service target and in unpredictable peak periods it may not be met.
 This process will take longer if the necessary supporting documentation is not initially provided, if the original application is incomplete or any further information or clarification is required.

 Obtaining a Vehicle Import Approval is only one step in the process of importing a vehicle into Australia.
 Depending on the type of vehicle, the processes may be complex, involve several organisations, and take many weeks.
 For an overview of the process, read the 8 steps to import a vehicle.